• Skip to main content

 Teaching One- and Two-Step Inequalities

 What I love so much about inequalities are the infinite solutions.
 For so much of students’ previous math experience, there is one exact answer.
 When it comes to inequalities, it is fun to push students to think of their answers beyond “x<4” and brainstorm all of the infinite solutions that x can be and then connect it to the graph.
-Can x be 3.9999?Can x be 4?Can x be ...
+Below, I have outlined a few ideas and ...

 Read More